 Rebel Wilson Net Worth

-Rebel Wilson Net Worth: Rebel Wilson is an Australian actress and comedian who has a net worth of $22 million.
+Rebel Wilson is an Australian actress and comedian who has a net worth of $22 million.
 After making her big break in Australian television comedy, Wilson successfully crossed over to North American audiences and is now best known for roles in films like Jojo Rabbit, Cats, and the Pitch Perfect franchise.

-Early Life: Rebel Wilson was born Melanie Elizabeth Bownds on March 2nd, 1980 in Sydney, New South Whales, Australia.
+Rebel Wilson was born Melanie Elizabeth Bownds on March 2nd, 1980 in Sydney, New South Wales, Australia.
 Her mother has worked as a professional dog handler initially intended to pursue a career in mathematics, but ultimately chose to major in Law and Arts at the University of New South Wales.
 At some point she started going by Rebel, a naming convention that was also followed by at least two of her siblings, a sister who now goes by "Annarchi" and a brother who goes by "Ryot" (Ryot appeared with the third Wilson sister Liberty on the first season of the reality TV show The Amazing Race).
 A student at the Australian Theater for Young People, she won their international study scholarship, and traveled to the US to study with Second City Improv.

-Comedy Career: She began to gain widespread attention in Australia for her performance in a touring musical that she also wrote and produced, called, The Westie Monologues.
+She began to gain widespread attention in Australia for her performance in a touring musical that she also wrote and produced, called, The Westie Monologues.
 She went on to tour with two more successful shows, entitled Spunks and Confessions of an Exchange Student.
 In Australia, she reached new levels of fame on the comedy series Pizza and The Wedge, as well as Fat Pizza, the feature film based on the aforementioned show.
 During this time she also began landing roles in Hollywood feature films, like the 2007 Marvel Comics adaptation Ghost Rider starring Nicolas Cage, which eventually lead to her deciding to move to Los Angeles in 2011.

 Wilson quickly showed up on the big screen again in the comedy hit Bridesmaids, which was followed by appearances on sitcoms like Rules of Engagement and Workaholics.
 She has continued to be a fixture in big screen comedies, including lead roles in Isn't It Romantic and The Hustle, a remake of the Steve Martin classic in which she starred along with Anne Hathaway in 2019.
 That same year was a busy one for Wilson, since it also included her appearances in Taika Waititi's Nazi-themed "anti-hate satire" Jojo Rabbit and the infamous big screen film adaptation of the Andrew Lloyd Webber musical Cats.